billcccheng/ptt-search/README.md

 ## Future Update
 * Will add different boards
 * Will have TOEFL GRE analysis for studyabroad board
+* Stand up a server to process all the searching to minimize memory usage

 ## Contributing
 1. Fork it!